ebeturk/comment-erb/README.md

-"ERB Commenter" is meant to address the problem of commenting and uncommenting ERB tags in `.erb` and `html.erb` files within Visual Studio Code.
+ERB Toggle Comments is meant to address the problem of commenting and uncommenting ERB tags in `.erb` and `html.erb` files within Visual Studio Code.
 The default commenting behavior in VSCode can cause issues with ERB tags, so this extension provides a custom solution specifically designed for Ruby on Rails developers.

 ## Features